nothing2obvi/pixelfin/README.md

 If you try it out:
 - If it won't start, make sure `history.json` exists as an **empty file**, not a folder.
 Then rebuild the container (not just restart it).
 - Depending on the size of the library, it can take some time to generate an HTML or ZIP file.
+- If it doesn't work on `http://localhost:1280` try `http://<local-ip>:1280`

 This tool works for me, and I actively use it to manage artwork in my own Jellyfin setup.
 If you’re more experienced, you’ll almost certainly see ways to improve it.
 Contributions, fixes, and feedback are all very welcome, but I honestly wouldn't know how to act upon them without help.
 I'm just being real with you.
 I’d love to collaborate with anyone who finds this interesting.